spondbob/engine-docs/source/billing.md

 You will be charged for your Engine subscription plan at the beginning of each usage period, based on your request volume and billing term you select (monthly or annually).
 Your Engine subscription plan automatically renews each billing term.

 Engine subscriptions can be purchased using any major credit card (Visa, MasterCard, American Express, and Discover) or PayPal.
-You can view and update your payment method in the Settings page f your Engien account.
+You can view and update your payment method in the Settings page of your Engine account.

 Depending on the size of the invoice and billing term, you may arrange for alternative payment methods.
 Please <a href="mailto:support@apollographql.com">contact our solutions team</a> for more details.